AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/create-site.md

 Site templates are very powerful and flexible and any number can be created for a project, allowing for easy creation site variations.
 Depending on the level of customization already performed on the site template you use, you may not even need additional front-end customization.

-* If so, congratulations!
+* If your site does not require additional customization, congratulations!
 Your journey ends here!
 * If you still need additional front-end customization, or if you simply want to understand the full process in case you need future customization, please continue reading.

 ## Example Page {#example-page}